martinwake/vale-gov-style/README.md

 - capitalisation, hyphenation and spacing (together these make up about 70% of the entries in the A-Z style guide)
 - the list of [words to avoid](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#words-to-avoid)

+## To do
+An interface that doesn't need the command line.
+This project is mainly aimed at content people who don't always have access to (or confidence with) command line tools or npm packages.

 ## Thanks
 After going round in circles for a long time with various tools I found out about Vale from a talk given by [@sabrinaharris](https://github.com/sabrinaharris) about [this project](https://github.com/sabrinaharris/linting-prototype), which uses Vale to lint technical documentation against a broader set of style rules.